okcoders/ok-coders-spring-2015/11-express/11-exercises/11-exercises.md

 Generate all of the following routes above with the VERB and path combinations identified.
 This implements a posts resource.

-However, you should create these routes inside a separate routing module and require it into the main application.
+Go ahead and implement your routes inside the main *app.js* file.
+For a more advanced application architecture, create the routes inside a separate routing file and require it into app.js.
 That means you'll need a "posts.js" file inside the "routes" folder in your express project.
 Scope the module to the `/posts` path from the "app.js" file.
 Refer to the lesson material and template code for instructions on how to do this.

+Don't worry about returning valid HTML in your routes just yet.
+We'll learn about templating in the next lesson.
+For now just call `res.send()` in each route with some text.
+Make sure that you run the application and test the routes in the browser though.

 ## Add routes for a comments resource on posts